anotherhadi/hyprland-wiki-scraper/README.md

 ## Overview

-The Hyprland Wiki Scraper is a tool designed to extract information from the Hyprland Wiki, specifically focusing on the Variables page.
+The Hyprland Wiki Scraper is a tool designed to extract information from the Hyprland Wiki.
 It parses the Markdown content of the Variables page, organizes the information into a structured format, and outputs it as JSON.
+It will read configuration variables from the "Variables", "Dwindle Layout" and "Master Layout" pages.

 Used for [hyprsettings](https://github.com/anotherhadi/hyprsettings)